-Typically physical distance between trading nations restricts trade.
-This statement is unquestionably true as far as the volume of trade (measured in any normalized units e.g. size of the country, trade-GDP ratio etc.) in tangible goods or services requiring physical presence of supplier are concerned.
-These concerns have been explored nicely in the existing literature.
-Transportation and trading cost are the prime trade deterring factors.
-Trade restriction related transaction cost of corruption is another obstacle.
-Ricardian model with trading cost, Heckscher-Ohlin model with transport sector, Intra-industry trade model with traders and Gravity model of trade corroborate the claim.
-Falvey (1976), Cassing (1978), Deardorff (2004), Feenstra (2004), Anderson (2000), Anderson and Wincoop (2004), Davis (1998), Trefler (1995), Laussel and Riezman (2008), Bernard, Jensen and Schoot (2006), Limao and Venables (2001), Chakrabarti (2004) etc. are some of the noted contributions in this literature.
+Typically, physical distance between trading nations restricts trade.
+In regard to the volume of trade in tangible goods or services requiring the physical presence of the supplier, there exists no room whatsoever for any further clarification.
+In this context, trade restriction, transportation cost and trading cost are the prime trade-deterring factors.
+In addition, trade restriction related transaction cost of corruption is another obstacle.
+The Ricardian model with trading cost, the Heckscher-Ohlin model with transportation sector, the intra-industry trade model with traders and the gravity model of trade all corroborate this claim.
+Falvey (1976), Cassing (1978), Deardorff (2004), Feenstra (2004), Anderson (2000), Anderson and Wincoop (2004), Davis (1998), Trefler (1995), Laussel and Riezman (2008), Bernard et al. (2006), Fink et al. (2005), Limao and Venables (2001), Chakrabarti (2004), etc., are among the noted contributors in this line of research.

-In recent times the composition of trade has changed to a certain extent.
-Trade in business services has emerged as the new trend, where offshoring of business services such as engineering, consulting and software development are major ones.
-The striking feature of service trade is the non-necessity of physical shipment of product and non-physical presence of supplier.
-Coupled with this possibility, comes the issue of separated or non-overlapping time zones.
-With the advent of high bandwith internet service trade in services which is virtual in nature has become relatively less costly.
-To exploit this possibility, time zones of two different nations have to be non-overlapping i.e. the working hours should be complementary with each other over a day-night cycle.
+In recent years the composition of trade has changed to a certain extent.
+Trade in business services has emerged as the new trend, with off-shoring of business services such as engineering, consulting and software development as major factors.
+The striking feature of such trade is the non-necessity of physical shipment of product and no requirement of physical presence of supplier.
+Coupled with this possibility comes the issue of separated or non-overlapping time zones.
+With the advent of high bandwidth Internet, trade in services which are virtual in nature has become relatively less costly.
+To exploit this possibility, time zones of two nations have to be non-overlapping, i.e., the working hours should be complementary with each other over a day-night cycle.
 We know that the difference in time zones depends only on physical distance (in terms of latitude).
-Thus whether distance is a hindering factor for trade has become an issue of serious research again.
-Till date only a handful of work is done in the interface of trade and distance related time zone such as Marjit (2007), Kikuchi (2009), Kikuchi and Marjit (2011), Kikuchi (2013), Anderson (2012), Dettmer (2011), Head et al (2009), Matsuoka and Fukushima (2010), Kikuchi et al (2013).
-In fact Kikuchi (2013) is a nice compilation of different works done in this area so far.
-However, most of the papers look at the effect of nonoverlapping time zones on the pattern of trade, volume of trade, and welfare implications of such kind of trade.
+Thus, whether distance is a hindering factor for trade has become an issue of serious research again.
+To date only a handful of work has been done in the interface of trade and distance related time zones.
+This includes Marjit (2007), Kikuchi (2009), Kikuchi and Marjit (2011), Kikuchi (2013), Anderson (2014), Dettmer (2013), Head et al. (2009), Matsuoka and Fukushima (2010), and Kikuchi et al. (2013).
+In fact, Kikuchi (2013) is a nice compilation of different works done in this area so far.
+However, most of the papers look at the effect of non-overlapping time zones on the pattern of trade, volume of trade, and welfare implications of such trade.